yuxinjin-whu/D-DFFNet/README.md

 ```

 ## Contact
-If you have any question or suggestion, please contact (Yuxin Jin jinyuxin@whu.edu.cn).
+If you have any questions or suggestions, please contact (Yuxin Jin jinyuxin@whu.edu.cn).